PapadakisGeorge/Bitrise-Helper/README.md

 Various Bitrise helpers

 Current scripts:
-- npm run check
+- npm run check:
   Check if there is capacity for your build.
-- npm run watch
+- npm run watch:
   Watch all the builds of a given branch.
-- npm run trigger
+- npm run trigger:
   Trigger a build.
-- npm run abort
+- npm run abort:
   Abort a build.